duckdb/duckdb-web/docs/sql/information_schema.md

 | `sql_path` |The file system location of the database.
 Currently unimplemented. | `VARCHAR` | `NULL` |

 ## Tables and Views
-The table function that describes the catalog information for tables and views is `information_schema_tables`.
+The view that describes the catalog information for tables and views is `information_schema.tables`.
 It lists the tables present in the database and has the following layout:

 | Column | Description | Type | Example |
 |:---|:---|:---|:---|